 Justin O'Brien, Culture Wars: Rate Manipulation, Institutional Corruption, and the Lost Normative Foundations of Market Conduct Regulation, 37 SEATTLE U. L. REV. 375 (2014).

-Accounting Law Commons, Administrative Law Commons, Antitrust and Trade Regulation Commons, Banking and Finance Commons, Commercial Law Commons, Corporation and Enterprise Law Commons, International Law Commons, International Trade Commons, Law and Economics Commons, Secured Transactions Commons, Securities Law Commons, Transnational Law Commons
+Accounting Law Commons, Administrative Law Commons, Antitrust and Trade Regulation Commons, Banking and Finance Law Commons, Business Organizations Law Commons, Commercial Law Commons, International Law Commons, International Trade Law Commons, Law and Economics Commons, Secured Transactions Commons, Securities Law Commons, Transnational Law Commons